DogeTheBeast/College_notes/CHEM 154/Unit 3/Lewis Dot Structure.md

 ## Steps to draw a Lewis Structure

 1. Count the number of Valence electrons in the molecule or ion.
-2. Draw the skeletal strcuture of the molecule
+2. Draw the skeletal structure of the molecule
 	1. The least electronegative atom is generally the central atom.
 	2. Hydrogen is always a terminal atom.
 	3. Unless told otherwise, do not form rings.